RIKEN-RCCS/lens3/doc/design.md

           Since it does not lock, there is no lock conflict.
         --goto 14;

-    3. Get parameters from Storage Zone Table (main) ――Atomicly, save everything.
+    3. Get parameters from Storage Pool Table (main) ――Atomicly, save everything.
       --Judgment of "not starting"
-        --Check the status flag ⇒ If it is not "online", "Do not start" --Check the permission flag ⇒ If it is not "allowed", "Do not start" --Get expiration date (expDate) ⇒ If it expires, "Do not start" --Confirm Authorization ⇒ If you access by zone ID, "Do not start"
+        --Check the status flag ⇒ If it is not "online", "Do not start" --Check the permission flag ⇒ If it is not "allowed", "Do not start" --Get expiration date (expDate) ⇒ If it expires, "Do not start" --Confirm Authorization ⇒ If you access by pool ID, "Do not start"
           JUSTIFICATION: I don't want all MinIO to be running after batch registration.
-        --Check mode ⇒ If it is not "ready", "do not start" --"Start" == ("online" and "allowed" and "during validity period" And "not zone ID" and "ready")
+        --Check mode ⇒ If it is not "ready", "do not start" --"Start" == ("online" and "allowed" and "during validity period" And "not pool ID" and "ready")

       --Judgment that "initialization is required"
-        --Check the permission flag and mode flag in the Storage Zone Table (V) --Do not initialize if permission is "denied" (regardless of mode flag) --When mode is "initial" ⇒ "Initialization required" --What if "ready"? ⇒ Do not initialize.
+        --Check the permission flag and mode flag in the Storage Pool Table (V) --Do not initialize if permission is "denied" (regardless of mode flag) --When mode is "initial" ⇒ "Initialization required" --What if "ready"? ⇒ Do not initialize.
-        --What if "error: reason"? ⇒ If initialization is necessary, zoneadm will set initial It is reset.
+        --What if "error: reason"? ⇒ If initialization is necessary, pooladm will set initial It is reset.
-        --What if "deprecated"? ⇒ This zone will be deleted.
+        --What if "deprecated"? ⇒ This pool will be deleted.
 Do not initialize.
         --What if "suspended"? ⇒ Do not initialize.
         -What if (unset)? ⇒ Do not initialize.